The Growing Place

 A vigorous miniature variety producing a rounded mound of dense dark green foliage; stunning orange flowers with smoky purple edges bloom in flushes all season; a dramatic color display that is excellent for smaller garden areas, groundcover and planters

 Smoke Rings Rose features showy clusters of lightly-scented orange flowers with yellow overtones, gold eyes and purple edges at the ends of the branches from late spring to early fall.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The glossy oval compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Smoke Rings Rose is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.